bertamatu/currency-app/README.md

 <h5>THINGS TO IMPROVE:</h5>
 <ul>
 <li>
-To avoid forceUpdate(), Redux or Context Api state manageement should be used;
+To avoid forceUpdate(), Redux or Context Api should be used for state management ;
 </li>
 </ul>